Ecommerce Instagram Product Marketing Guide: AI-Powered Strategies (2026)

 4. Loyalty tier content: Feature loyal customers in posts — turns them into brand advocates.

-5. Abandoned cart reminders via DM: Personalized DM reminders (automated with tools) recover 10-30% of abandoned carts.
+5. Abandoned cart reminders via DM: Personalized DM reminders (automated with tools) can recover a meaningful share of abandoned carts.

 6. Launch day Live streams: New product launches on Instagram Live with product tags enabled drive time-limited purchase urgency.